Deborah Williams is a nationally recognised visual artist living in Melbourne, Australia.

 Deborah has also had substantial experience in the Tertiary Education sector including Lecturing, Teaching, Technical and student support roles.

-She completed her Masters by Research at the National Art School, Sydney in 2011 and works at RMIT within the Visual Arts TAFE program teaching Printmaking
+She completed her Masters by Research at the National Art School, Sydney in 2011.
+Deborah works at RMIT in the Visual Arts TAFE program teaching Printmaking and is the Advanced Diploma Coordinator.
+She also lectures sessionally in the Drawing and Printmedia department at the Victorian College of the Arts, School of Art.